 You have gone from being a husband, wife or partner to a widow or widower.
 These words feel harsh and confining, and it’s difficult but critical to ensure that the new title doesn’t define you.
 As time passes, you will regain your energy and your hope for the future, as distant or unreachable as that may feel right now.

+When you’re coping with grief, it is both important and difficult to take care of yourself.
+Your loss may take away your energy, your appetite and your emotional reserves.
 As you cope, topics that may be useful to you include the Mourner’s Bill of Rights, as well as the recommended readings to the right.